Restrictions On Abortion Medication Deserve A Second Look, Says A Former FDA Head

 What prompted the decision to restrict mifepristone back in 2000?

 We put the restrictions on the distribution system for mifepristone at the time the drug was approved.
 The clinical data that was reviewed by the FDA at that point was largely from the experience out of Europe, particularly France, where it was used.
-And since there wasn't that much experience [in the U.S] using the product, the restrictions were placed so that we could make it available, and at the same time monitor what would happen after that [in terms of] risk of surgical abortion, side effects or adverse effects.
+And since there wasn't that much experience [in the U.S.] using the product, the restrictions were placed so that we could make it available and at the same time monitor what would happen after that [in terms of] risk of surgical abortion, side effects or adverse effects.

-What has happened over the course of these 19 years is that we have learned a lot about this drug and that its side effects are reasonably minimal and can be well handled.
+What has happened over the course of these 19 years is that we have learned a lot about this drug and that its side effects are reasonably minimal and can be well-handled.
 There are, on occasion, adverse effects, just like there are with every other prescription drug.
 But putting it into this restricted distribution doesn't seem, from the information at least that we know now, to be [necessary].
 And in fact, it's quite burdensome.

 How have those initial restrictions changed?

 In 2016, the FDA reviewed their distribution system and the restrictions that had been placed on the drug and did make some changes.
 It went from seven to 10 weeks of pregnancy in terms of use.
 It took off the need for the woman to actually take the medication in the doctor's office.
 But it left in place this whole notion of registering clinics and keeping extensive records.
-So, there was a review of the data at one point by the FDA.
+So there was a review of the data at one point by the FDA.
 We just feel like it's time that it happened again.

 What might be the impact on women of lifting some of those restrictions?